 Examines psychological processes of grief and separation, and history of attitudes toward death, bioethical issues associated with dying and association between worldviews and attitudes toward death and dying.
-Prerequisites: PSY220 or PSY201 and junior standing.
+Prerequisites: PSY220 and junior standing.
+(Not offered 2013-14.)

 PSY394 Life Span Development (4)

 Surveys social, intellectual and vocational issues predominant during adolescence, adulthood and aging.
 Discussion format.
-Prerequisites: PSY220, or PSY201 and 202, and junior standing.
+Prerequisites: PSY220 and junior standing.
+(Not offered 2013-14.)

 PSY425, 426 Internship (4, 4)

 Applies selected psychological principles in community agency.
 Ten hours per week supervised field experience combined with exposure to theoretical issues in class.
 Taken in sequence.
 Prerequisites: psychology major with junior or senior standing and consent of instructor.
 Credit: 4 credits psychology elective, 4 credits general elective.